Cheapest Shipping for Facebook Marketplace Sellers

 Pro Tips for Facebook Marketplace Sellers

-- Weigh and measure your item before listing so you can price shipping accurately and avoid losing money
+- Weigh and measure your item before listing so you can price shipping accurately and avoid losing money on the postage line.

-- Ship promptly and share tracking via Messenger to build a positive seller reputation on Marketplace
+- Ship promptly and share tracking via Messenger to build a positive seller reputation on Marketplace.

 Key Takeaways